Check it out! There is a new model available.

 2 5/8 Inch Barrel Diameter

-BBCOR Certified For High School & Collegiate Approval
+BBCOR Certified - Approved for High School & Collegiate Play

 Full Twelve (12) Month Manufacturer's Warranty

 Custom Lizard Skin Grip - Enhanced Comfort With Decreased Vibration

 NEW ST 7U1+ Alloy - Delivers Huge Sweet Spot & Stiff Feel On Contact

 Legal For Play In Intermediate (50-70) & Junior League Divisions Of Little League